Chandra Bhedana Pranayama in Yoga - Meaning, Steps and Benefits

 Low blood pressure

 Additionally, breath retention may aggravate certain underlying health conditions like hypertension and anxiety.
-Such people can perform Chanda Bhedana pranayama without breath retention.
+To avoid it, you can do the pranayama without breath retention.
 Lastly, Surya and Chandra Bhedana Pranayama should not be done on the same day.

 1. Improves prana-flow to Ida Nadi